Colts Neck School District

-The Colts Neck School District is a comprehensive community public school district serving students in pre-kindergarten through eighth grade in Colts Neck Township in Monmouth County, New Jersey, United States.
+The Colts Neck School District is a comprehensive community public school district serving students in pre-kindergarten through eighth grade in Colts Neck Township in Monmouth County, in the U.S. state of New Jersey.

-As of the 2020–21 school year, the district, comprised of three schools, had an enrollment of 955 students and 116.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.2:1.
+As of the 2020–21 school year, the district, comprising three schools, had an enrollment of 955 students and 116.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.2:1.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "I", the second-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 The district includes three schools and an administration building.
 The three schools are based on a PreK-2, 3-5, and 6-8 grade configurations.
 The Conover Road Primary School, the newest of the three, serves grades PreK-2.
 The Conover Road School currently serves grades 3-5 and has a functional capacity of 420 pupils.
 The Cedar Drive School currently serves grades 6-8 and has a functional capacity of 479 pupils.
 The district's preschool handicapped program is also housed in the Cedar Drive School.

 Students in public school for ninth through twelfth grades attend Colts Neck High School, along with students from portions of Howell Township.
 The Freehold Regional High School District serves students from Colts Neck Township, Englishtown, Farmingdale, Freehold Borough, Freehold Township, Howell Township, Manalapan Township and Marlboro Township.
 As of the 2020–21 school year, the high school had an enrollment of 1,316 students and 91.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.4:1.